grocerycrud/translations/README.md

-## Converting JSON language files to PHP for Grocery CRUD
+# Translation scripts for Grocery CRUD

-This repo is a simple python script that converts JSON language files to PHP in order to be used as i18n language files for Grocery CRUD.
+This repo has simple scripts to convert JSON language files to PHP in order to be used as i18n language files for Grocery CRUD.

+## Converting JSON language files to PHP

+    python translate.py